boamaod/supybot-twitter/README.txt

   tweets
     Display latest page of tweets.

+  mytweets
+    Display own timeline with retweets.

 Automatic actions:
     Mentions
     The bot will automatically post mentions the channels in channelList.
 To disable this behaviour, set displayReplies to 'False'

+    Tweets
+    The bot will automatically post tweets the channels in channelList.
+To disable this behaviour, set displayTweets to 'False'

     Topic Snarfing